Oluwasetemi/school_of_engineering_v4/slides.md

 ---

 # Accessing the Microphone and Camera
-- The &lt;input type="file"&gt; element allows users to upload files of specific types, defined by the accept attribute.
+- The <kbd>&lt;input type="file"&gt;</kbd> element allows users to upload files of specific types, defined by the accept attribute.
 - The capture attribute, when set to "user" or "environment", allows users to directly capture media from their device's camera or microphone.
 - This feature enables creating new media files within a form, without requiring a separate file upload.
 ---